BhanuPratap16/LLM-Evaluator/read.md

 # LLM-Evaluator

-A comprehensive evaluation framework for Large Language Models (LLMs) focused on code compilation and warning handling capabilities for Linux Device Drivers.
-This project evaluates LLM performance using static analysis tools and compilation metrics.
+A comprehensive evaluation framework for Large Language Models (LLMs) focused on iterative code refinement, compilation success, and warning handling capabilities for Linux Device Drivers.
+This project evaluates LLM performance through a robust feedback-driven approach where models receive error logs from previous iterations to generate increasingly efficient code.

 ## Overview

-The LLM-Evaluator assesses language model performance using two primary metrics:
+The LLM-Evaluator assesses language model performance using an iterative code refinement approach.
+The framework employs a robust methodology where LLM models receive error logs from previous iteration generated code, enabling them to fix issues iteratively and produce increasingly efficient code.

+**Key Evaluation Metrics:**
 - **Compile Score**: Ratio of successful compilations to total scripts (Error handling is included)
 - **Warning Handling Score**: Ratio of warnings resolved to total warnings generated in the initial iteration

+**Iterative Refinement Process:**
+1. LLM generates initial code implementation
+2. Code is compiled and analyzed using static analysis tools
+3. Error logs, warnings, and compilation issues are fed back to the LLM
+4. LLM iteratively refines the code based on feedback
+5. Process continues until optimal code quality is achieved

 The final evaluation score is calculated as: `Total Score = 0.5 × Compile Score + 0.5 × Warning Handling Score`